cossacklabs/themis/README.md

 We're also porting Themis features to different environments where people might need them: [Redis module](https://www.github.com/cossacklabs/rd_themis), [PostgreSQL module](https://www.github.com/cossacklabs/pg_themis)

-Themis was designed to provide complicated cryptosystems in an easy-to-use infrastructure, designed with modern rapid development in mind:
+Themis was designed to provide complicated cryptosystems in an easy-to-use infrastructure, with modern rapid development in mind:

 * **EASY**: Themis does not require users to obsess over parameters, cipher combination, and yet it provides high levels of security.
 * **DO YOUR THING**: Themis allows developers to focus on doing the necessary: developing their applications.